-During the 2021 TUDUM event, actor Imelda Staunton confirmed The Crown Season 5 would premiere next year.
+During the 2021 TUDUM event, actor Imelda Staunton confirmed The Crown Season 5 would premiere in 2022.
 The Harry Potter alum will take over the role of Queen Elizabeth II, which Olivia Colman and Claire Foy initially portrayed.

-Production for The Crown Season 5 began in Jul.
-2021.
+Production for The Crown Season 5 began in July 2021.
 According to Variety, the show took a short break and resumed production in the summer.
-The outlet said: “The filming break has always been part of The Crown’s production schedule and is not related to the COVID 19 has been helpfully timed.”
+The outlet said: “The filming break has always been part of The Crown’s production schedule and is not related to the COVID-19 has been helpfully timed.”

-Initially, creator and showrunner Peter Morgan wanted the series to end after season five.
+Initially, creator and showrunner Peter Morgan wanted the series to end after the fifth season.
 The final season will close the series, with the Queen’s reign into the 21st century.
 At first, the original plan was to end the series after season six.
 But, Morgan decided to deviate from that plan.

 In an interview with The Hollywood Reporter, he imagined The Crown ending after the fifth season.
 “At the outset, I had imagined The Crown running for six seasons, but now that we have begun work on the stories for season five, it has become clear to me that this is the perfect time and place to stop,” he said at the time.
 “I’m grateful to Netflix and Sony for supporting me in this decision.”